 (7) Any licensee shipping LLRW to a licensed Texas LLRW disposal facility shall comply with the waste acceptance criteria in Title 30, Texas Administrative Code, Part 1, Chapter 336.

-(8) Each shipper shall submit a list for approval by the agency of shipping containers that they intend to use to ship LLRW to the Texas LLRW site.
+(8) Each shipper shall submit a list for approval by the department of shipping containers that they intend to use to ship LLRW to the Texas LLRW site.
 If the shipper is licensed in Texas and is the holder of a CoC, the shipper shall also submit written documentation of its program for quality assurance and control and handling, shipping and control measures that comply with the requirements of subsections (s), (t), and (v) - (bb) of this section.

 (dd) Fees.